 Matthew 7:13-14 -Enter through the narrow gate.
 For wide is the gate and broad is the road that leads to destruction, and many enter through it.
 But small is the gate and narrow the road that leads to life, and only a few find it.”

-A disciple does not live his own life or choose his own way.
-The journey of a disciple is a narrow road comprised denying oneself, taking up the cross daily and of trouble and tribulation.
+A disciple does not live his own life or choose his way.
+The journey of a disciple is a narrow road comprised of denying oneself, taking up the cross daily, and of trouble and tribulation.
 We seek a homeland in heaven and have surrendered all of our rights desiring to take up our cross.
 Becoming Christ-like is being transformed by the renewing of our minds and asking God for wisdom in every situation (James 1:5).
-It is the Lord’s desire for us to lean on Him, seek Him, die to ourselves and be willing to go where he leads.
+It is the Lord’s desire for us to lean on Him, seek Him, die to ourselves, and be willing to go where He leads.

 Ruth 1:16- But, Ruth replied, “Don’t urge me to leave you or to turn back from you.
 Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.”
 This is our cry to the Lord.
 Have you reached that place yet?
-Have you been broken enough by the world up to the point that you see this world has nothing to offer?
+Have you been broken to the point that you see this world has nothing to offer?
 The secret of a joy-filled life does not lie in the absence of pain.
 That is a deception.
 Real joy is not feeling happy because everything is going well.
-Real joy is feeling His presence in the midst of adversity.
+Real joy is feeling His presence amid adversity.

-If we are praying for revival, and are not broken enough to handle the weight of His Glory, it will crush us.
-Or, we can ruin what the Lord intends to do through us if we have not been trained in our walk with the Lord under his weight, a training in righteousness.
+If we are praying for revival and are not broken enough to handle the weight of His Glory, it will crush us.
+Or, we can ruin what the Lord intends to do through us if we have not been trained in our walk with the Lord under His weight, training in righteousness.

 How to embrace the Cross and Live as a Disciple:

 The Lord does have times of great blessing for us, however, we will face adversity.
 But, we can face it with joy.
-The call to discipleship is not a promised a life of financial prosperity, success or popularity.
+As you can see, the call to discipleship is not a promise of financial prosperity, success, or popularity.